Cost of LivingUpdated May 2026

 Is the Oklahoma state average different from Oklahoma City's?

-Oklahoma's state average for cost of living is $3,686, which is actually higher than Oklahoma City's $3,437.
-Oklahoma City is one of the more affordable cities within Oklahoma for this category.
+Oklahoma's state average for cost of living is $3,450, which is lower than Oklahoma City's average of $3,498.
+This means Oklahoma City is on the pricier side even within its own state.

 ← All costs in Oklahoma CityCost of Living in all cities →All Cost of LivingOklahoma overviewCan I afford Oklahoma City?Living alone in Oklahoma CitySalary needed in Oklahoma City